Derby Blues

 I got the Kentucky Derby day blues

-Copyright © 1973, Dan Griffith Music, All rights reserved
+Derby Blues Copyright © 1973, Dan Griffith Music, All rights reserved

 I wrote this song in 1973 outside of Churchill Downs, after too many mint juleps and placing losing bets on the first eight races.
 My two dollar winning ticket on race nine (the derby) was a keeper.
 It has brought me great luck ever since.
 Secretariat went on to win the triple crown and still holds the track record.